Benjamin Stillingfleet

-Benjamin Stillingfleet (1702–1771) was an English botanist, polymath, and author.
+Benjamin Stillingfleet (1702–1771) was an English botanist, polymath, and writer.

 Life

 Benjamin Stillingfleet was born in 1702 in Wood Norton, Norfolk to Mary Ann and Edward Stillingfleet.
 He was one of four children, and the only son.
 His grandfather, Edward Stillingfleet, had died in 1699, but left no money to Benjamin's father as he disapproved of his father's opinions and his marriage.

 Stillingfleet was educated at Norwich School and excelled at classical languages.
 He was invited to Trinity College, Cambridge in 1720 at the request of the Master of the college Richard Bentley.
 Stillingfleet obtained a B.A. in 1723, but his application to become a Fellow at the college was rejected.
 This was in part due to the influence of Bentley, who is reported to have said that "Stillingfleet was too fine a gentleman to be buried within the walls of a college."
 He went on to serve as a tutor to his relative William Windham at Felbrigg Hall for 13 years, in part to alleviate his financial struggles.
 He also accompanied Windham on the Grand Tour.
 Whilst in Switzerland, the duo organised a series of pantomimes using other tourists as cast helpers and audience.
 Stillingfleet was in charge of the music and the scenery.
 This group was known as the "Common Room."
 During the summers the same group would set out on scientific explorations to find the undocumented glaciers of the Alps.

 After their return to England in 1742, Stillingfleet, now out of work, was awarded a pension of 100 pounds per year for the next seven years by the Windham family.
 Windham went on to become a Fellow of the Royal Society in 1744 based on the explorations that he and Stillingfleet had made of glaciers in Switzerland, as well as for his mathematical abilities which Stillingfleet had tutored.